nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Viewing a student : `view`

+Displays the specified student’s name, phone number, progress and payment status, along with their parent’s name and phone number.

+Format: `view INDEX`

+* Display details of the student at the specified INDEX.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `view 2`shows the details associated with the 2nd student

 ### Clearing all entries : `clear`

 Clears all entries from the address book.